Jiangfeng-China/IOT-Meraki-DevNet/README.md

 * Software Dependencies on Webserver
     * python3
     * Flask : Lite weight web server framwork
-# Background
-Most Enterprises has some confidential places such as file room, operation room, data center and so on. <br />
-They need a good solution which can control and record staff who and when enters these kind of rooms.
-When there is something happened, they need a simple tool which can provide much more visibility and trace back easily.

 ## Demo Topology
 * **Use case1: Who open the door?**